-TCP Port monitoring makes it easy to to check Internet services using external monitoring agents from all over the world.
-Monitoring agents attempt to connect to your server on a specified port and then verifies the connection.
+TCP Port monitoring makes it easy to check Internet services using global external monitoring agents.

 On your network, server ports are identified by number.
 Ports are resources allocated to various applications running on the host network that communicates with applications running – on the same host or on other network hosts.